mitul-kalariya/scrapping-webs/README.md

-# {ScrapperName} Scrapping
+# oriental_daily Scrapping

 #### Setup and execution instructions: -

-This repo contains the code to scrap all article links and articles from {BASE_URL} website and the tech stacks used are
+This repo contains the code to scrap all article links and articles from "https://orientaldaily.on.cc/" website and the tech stacks used are
 - Python 3.10
 - Scrapy